 (g) An estimate of the amount and type of each air contaminant emitted by the source in terms of hourly, daily, or monthly and yearly rates, showing calculation procedures;

-(h) Any information on pollution prevention measures and cross-media impacts the applicant wants the Department to consider in determining applicable control requirements and evaluating compliance methods;
+(h) Any information on pollution prevention measures and cross-media impacts the applicant wants DEQ to consider in determining applicable control requirements and evaluating compliance methods;

 (i) Estimated efficiency of air pollution control equipment under present or anticipated operating conditions;

-(j) Where the operation or maintenance of air pollution control equipment and emission reduction processes can be adjusted or varied from the highest reasonable efficiency and effectiveness, information necessary for the Department to establish operational and maintenance requirements in accordance with OAR 340-226-0120(1) and (2);
+(j) Where the operation or maintenance of air pollution control equipment and emission reduction processes can be adjusted or varied from the highest reasonable efficiency and effectiveness, information necessary for DEQ to establish operational and maintenance requirements in accordance with OAR 340-226-0120(1) and (2);

 (k) A Land Use Compatibility Statement signed by a local (city or county) planner either approving or disapproving construction or modification of the source, if required by the local planning agency; and

-(l) Any other information requested by the Department.
+(l) Any other information requested by DEQ.

 (2) Renewal Permits.
-Except for Short Term Activity ACDPs, any person required to renew an existing permit must submit the information identified in section (1) using forms provided by the Department, unless there are no significant changes to the permit.
+Except for Short Term Activity ACDPs, any person required to renew an existing permit must submit the information identified in section (1) using forms provided by DEQ, unless there are no significant changes to the permit.
 If there are significant changes, the applicant must provided the information identified in section (1) only for those changes.
 Where there are no significant changes to the permit , the applicant may use a streamlined permit renewal application process by providing the following information:

-(a) Identifying information, including the name of the company, the mailing address, the facility address, and the nature of business (Standard Industrial Classification (SIC) code) using a form provided by the Department; and
+(a) Identifying information, including the name of the company, the mailing address, the facility address, and the nature of business (Standard Industrial Classification (SIC) code) using a form provided by DEQ; and

-(b) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.(3) Permit Modifications.
+(b) A marked up copy of the previous permit indicating minor changes along with an explanation for each requested change.

+(c) DEQ must receive the application for renewal of a permit according to the following schedule:

+(A) Basic ACDPs: at least 30 days

+(B) Simple ACDP: at least 90 days

+(C) Standard ACDP: at least 180 days

+(d) DEQ must receive an application for reassignment to General ACDPs and attachments within 30 days prior to expiration of the General ACDPs or attachment.

+(3) Permit Modifications.
 For Simple and Standard ACDP modifications, the applicant must provided the information in section (1) relevant to the requested changes to the permit and a list of any new requirements applicable to those changes.

 (4) Any owner or operator who fails to submit any relevant facts or who has submitted incorrect information in a permit application must, upon becoming aware of such failure or incorrect submittal, promptly submit such supplementary facts or corrected information.

-(5) The department must receive the application at least 60 days before a permit or modified permit is needed.
+(5) The department must receive the application at least 60 days before a permit or permit modification is needed.

 (6) The application must be completed in full and signed by the applicant or the applicant's legally authorized representative.

-(7) Two copies of the application are required, unless otherwise requested by the Department.
-At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by the Department.
+(7) Two copies of the application are required, unless otherwise requested by DEQ.
+At least one of the copies must be a paper copy, but the others may be in any other format, including electronic copies, upon approval by DEQ.

 (8) A copy of NSR permit applications and supplemental information must also be submitted directly to the EPA.